GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_QUICKSTART/qs_cfinvoker.md

 ```

 1. Create a service account `cloud-function-viewer` with roles `Service Account Token Creator` and `Cloud Function Viewer`
-2. Create a client key `DEMO-CF` to access the cloud function endpoint.
+2. Create a client key `DEMO_CF` to access the cloud function endpoint.
 The authentication setup will be based on where SAP is hosted.
 Assign the created service account to this client key.
 This client key is required to instantiate the Cloud Function API Client Stub and will be used to retrieve the cloud function HTTP endpoint.
 3. Create a new service account `cloud-function-invoker` with role `Cloud Run Invoker`
-4. Create a new client key `DEMO-CF-INVOKER` with the newly created service account.
+4. Create a new client key `DEMO_CF_INVOKER` with the newly created service account.
 The Authentication class will vary depending on the choice of authentication.
-Please use the [public documentation](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/authentication) to identify the authentication best suitaed for your environment.
+Please use the [public documentation](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/authentication) to identify the authentication best suited for your environment.
 ![Client Key Configuration](images/img-cfinvoker-clientkey.png)

 ## Create a program to invoke a Cloud Function